The history of the Nativity scene

-Advent begins on Sunday, Dec.
-1. This is a great day to set up your family’s Nativity scene.
+When Advent begins, set up your family’s Nativity scene.
 As you place each piece in the crèche, talk about what that person or animal might have been thinking or experiencing on that holy night when Jesus was born.

 - You could follow the German tradition of waiting to put Baby Jesus in the manger until Christmas Eve.
 Until that time, kids can help create a soft bed for Jesus by putting a piece of hay or golden yarn in the manger each time they do a good deed.
 Talk about those good deeds each night at dinner.

 - You can set up the shepherds a bit away from the crèche, since they were taking care of their sheep until the angel came and told them the good news.
 Allow your children to move the shepherds around each day, just as the shepherds would have moved in the fields.
 You can even put the three Wise Men further still and allow your children to move them a bit closer to the Nativity scene every day until Christmas.
 Ask your children to describe what the shepherds and Magi are doing each day.

 - With your children, write a greeting to Baby Jesus from each person in the Nativity scene.
 Share them aloud on Christmas Eve.

 - Let your children become the Wise Men.
 Help them choose simple new baby items at the store and, amid the gift-opening frenzy of Christmas Day, have your kids place the items at the manger.
 Afterward, donate the items to a women’s shelter or children’s shelter in your area.